Person raking soil to level an uneven garden surface.

 Slope, soil, and terrain

-Each slope is unique, and some can be more complicated than others.
-Steep slopes will require more time and materials than shallow ones.
-If trees, shrubs, rocks, and fences need to be cleaned, removed, or rearranged, they add to the project’s complexity.
+If there are trees, shrubs, rocks, and fences that need to be cleaned, removed, or rearranged, they add to the project’s complexity.
 Excavating and transporting big trees and rocks could take time.
 You might need services from an earthmoving contractor.
 Of course, this would also entail additional costs.

 Materials and equipment